What is the Fogg behavior model?

 In product management, we talk frequently about empathy.
 But do we really understand it?
 It is essential for our roles as product managers and designers, but how can we ensure we’re not only empathetic, but getting better at understanding and empathizing with our users?

-Tips for using the Fogg behavioral model
+Tips for using the Fogg behavior model

 Here are a few bonus tips for making use of the Fogg behavior model.

-• Define desired behavior - Before you get started make sure to define exactly what your desired customer behavior is and the steps in that process.
+• Define desired behavior - Before you get started, make sure to define exactly what your desired customer behavior is and the steps in that process.

 • Provide a small step - Remember that the best way to change behavior is to start small.